Professional Opportunities

 Children’s lives are complex.
 The world seems gigantic to them.
 They have ‘big feelings’ that they struggle to control and sometimes can’t even understand.
 They want to grow up right now but they also need to feel protected and loved.
 And we expect more of them than we realize.

-Keith believes that the primary challenge facing children and teens alike is balancing adult expectations with figuring out how to become their own person—thoughtful, creative, a true individual.
+Keith (he/him) believes that the primary challenge facing children and teens alike is balancing adult expectations with figuring out how to become their own person—thoughtful, creative, a true individual.
 At its core, therapy provides a safe and supportive environment to explore life’s big questions about who we are and how we fit into the world around us.

 For adults, this might involve clarifying our values or goals, or figuring out how to become more present for the ones we love.
 For children, the essential questions might be: Am I good?
 Is the world safe?
 What does it mean when my parents argue?
 How do I manage my big feelings?
 What do I do with the parts of myself I don’t like?
 How do I handle transitions?
 How do I balance being part of a family with my desire to be my own person?
 How do I preserve my autonomy in friendships?
 Who am I?
 What am I becoming?